geoffrey-diederichs/LA_CTF/README.md

 `shuffle()` swaps the last byte from `message` with another random one determined using `rand()`.
 It's repeating this operation on every byte of the `message`, from the last byte to the first one.

-Once this encoding done 22 times as said previously, the `main` function prints out the encoded `message` : `puts(message);`.
+Once this encoding done 22 times as mentionned earlier, the `main` function prints out the encoded `message` : `puts(message);`.

 Since the whole operation is using a pseudo-random generator with a known seed, we could replicate this randomness, and decode the message by inverting this algorithm.

 ## Scripting

-Fist things first, let's break the randomness :
+First things first, let's break the randomness :

 ```python3
 from ctypes import CDLL